The Reflection Deck

 Using the cards

-With all of these exercises you can choose to lay the cards out as words only, images only or a mixture – whatever feels most useful.
+With all of the suggested exercises below you can choose to lay the cards out as words only, images only or a mixture – whatever feels most useful.
 Encourage people to go with their first, or gut, instinct and to not to try to rationalise or overthink it.

-Once chosen you can ask people to reflect on questions such as:
+Once chosen you can simply ask people to reflect on questions such as:

 With Individuals